Tricks to Traverse a 2D Array

 -1000 <= matrix[i][j] <= 1000

-The problem is straightforward: you need to rotate a two-dimensional matrix 90 degrees clockwise.
-The challenge is to modify it "in place", with the function signature as follows:
+The problem is easy to understand: it asks you to rotate a two-dimensional matrix 90 degrees clockwise, with the challenge being to modify it "in place".
+The function signature is as follows:

 void rotate(int[][] matrix)